artmetla/DejaView/docs/contributing/sdk-releasing.md

 9. Open https://github.com/google/perfetto/releases/new and
   - Select "Choose Tag" -> vX.Y
-  - "Release title" -> "Perfetto vX.Y"
+  - "Release title" -> "DejaView vX.Y"
   - "Describe release" -> Copy the CHANGELOG, wrapping it in triple backticks.
   - "Attach binaries" -> Attach the ten .zip files from the previous step.